BrianZhao888/hw3/README.md

   h is the height which the grass will randomly increase

   4.What does the -10 do ino the second and furth arguments of the line function, height-10-random(h)?
 Why is it there?
-  It is the height which the grass will definitely increase.
-It is there because it will add on the height base on the height of the old grass.
+  It is the height which the grass will leave over after the lawnmover comes.
+It is there because it tells the height of the grass that will leave.